Top official at customs agency says total sum held in relation to tariffs is estimated to be about $166bn

 Continue reading...Why This Matters

-A US court has been informed that the US Customs and Border Protection agency is developing a system to process refunds for billions of dollars in illegally collected Trump-era tariffs, a move that could impact importers who were overcharged.
+The US customs agency is preparing a system to process refunds on billions of dollars in illegally collected tariffs, a move that could have significant implications for importers and the global trade landscape.

 Coverage Snapshot